Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 The Biggest Challenge: Movement

-Once a baby starts walking, everything changes.
+Once your baby starts walking, everything changes.

 stand up immediately